 Disk quotas in Syncrify

-Disk quota allow administrators to limit the amount of disk space consumed by backed up files for users on the server.
-By default, disk quotas are disabled and every user will have unlimited amount of disk space on the server, which is only limited by the physical space available.
+Disk quotas allows administrators to limit the amount of disk space consumed by backed up files for users on the server.
+By default, disk quotas are disabled and every user will have an unlimited amount of disk space on the server, which is only limited by the physical space available.

-When a user backs up files larger than the quota specified for their account, they will get errors when backing up.
-Additional, the administrator will be sent a warning email message.
+When a user backs up files larger than the quota specified for their account, they will receive errors when backing up.
+Additionally, the administrator will be sent a warning email message.

-Value for disk quota is specified when creating a new user or modifying existing users.
-Following image display the field on the screen.
+The value for disk quota is specified when creating a new user or modifying existing users.
+The following image displays the field on the screen.

 Note: A -1 for disk quota signifies no quota.
 In this case a client will be limited to the amount of disk space available on the server.